How to Become Swiss Resident by Working in Switzerland

 Procedures for both EU/EFTA and for non-EU/EFTA nationals are easier, if the new resident forms a Swiss company and is employed by it.

 Any foreign national can form a company and therefore potentially create jobs for Swiss nationals.
 The owner of the company is eligible for a residence permit in Switzerland, as long as he/she is employed by the company in a senior capacity.
+The owner of the company is eligible for Swiss residence as long as he/she is employed by the company.

 In principal, non-EU/EFTA nationals can form a company which must generate an annual minimum turnover of CHF 1 million, and create new jobs exploiting new technologies and/or the development of the region and contribute to the economic development of the country.
-The types of economic development objectives for the company, which are regarded positively in Switzerland, include: opening up new markets, securing export sales, establishing economically significant links abroad, and the creation of new tax revenue.
+The types of economic development objectives for the company, which are regarded positively in Switzerland, include; opening up new markets, securing export sales, establishing economically significant links abroad, and the creation of new tax revenue.
 Precise requirements vary by canton.

 Alternatively, EU and non-EU/EFTA applicants can choose to invest in a company which is struggling to expand, as it lacks the necessary funding.
 This new funding should then enable the company to create jobs and assist the Swiss economy to expand.
 The investment must add economic value to a particular Swiss region.

-3. Taxation
+Taxation

 Individuals